Analyzing Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

 |N/A

-8.3% of Harte Hanks shares are owned by institutional investors.
-21.8% of Harte Hanks shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+8.3% of Harte Hanks shares are held by institutional investors.
+21.8% of Harte Hanks shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary